ryan-mcclue/unsw/scif1004/climate-change.md

 ocean affects climate

-if you pass infrared through greenhouse gasses, they block them, but allow solar radiation to pass through.
+if you pass infrared through greenhouse gasses, they block them, but allow solar radiation (uv, visible light) to pass through.

+greenhouse gases (CO2, methane, nitrous oxide) are necessary to have the earth at a liveably warm temperature

+short-term dips in historical temperature result from catastrophic volcanic eruptions block solar radiation

+IMPORTANT: temperature triggers and then feedback cycles augment

+ice-ages are triggered by orbits, e.g. eccentricity cycle of 100kyears, obliquity cycle; not CO2 then, sea ice melts causing less solar radiation to be reflected, so heating futhermore, increasing heat of ocean causes it to release more CO2, enhancing greenhouse so, whilst CO2 levels have fluctuated, never accelerated this fast or been at this level for millions of years

+reason countries of same latitude aren't same temperautre is because of currents (north atlantic/gulf stream) so, if this current was disrupted, i.e. warm water not allowed to travel, then global cooling e.g, glaciers melt (greenland 80%) and freshwater stops current

 ## Day After Tomorrow
+speed of ice formation off
+scale of ice formation off